 Victims of human trafficking include U.S. citizens and residents trafficked within its borders.
 Similar to other countries, the U.S. has a large domestic component of human trafficking – both sex trafficking and labor trafficking.
 According to the Polaris Project, a U.S. anti-trafficking organization (http://www.polarisproject.org/), one of the largest forms of domestic sex trafficking in the U.S. involves traffickers who coerce women and children to become part of the commercial sex industry.
 Traffickers use a variety of techniques, such as unlawful debt incurred through their transportation or recruitment and their “sale” to customers of sexual services, to force them to work in strip clubs, street-based prostitution, escort services, and brothels.
 Domestic sex traffickers, also known as pimps, target vulnerable youth, especially runaways and homeless youth.
 Labor trafficking of U.S. citizens occurs primarily in restaurants, the agricultural industry, traveling carnivals, peddling/begging rings, and traveling sales crews.

 (See “Recognizing the Signs,” Polaris Project at http://www.polarisproject.org/human-trafficking/recognizing-the-signs)

 Lack of Control

 HELP FOR VICTIMS OF HUMAN TRAFFICKING

-A new law as of October 1, 2016 in Connecticut requires hotel and other similar type lodging business, train and educate their employees on potential activities that may help them recognize victims of human trafficking.
+A new law, as of October 1, 2016, in Connecticut requires hotels and other similar type lodging businesses to train and educate their employees on potential activities that may help them recognize victims of human trafficking.
 For more details on this and additional information on the law, see Connecticut House Bill 5621.